 Treatment of Open Fractures

 Many open fractures are associated with motor vehicle accidents, gunshot wounds, falls and other major trauma.
-Consequently, an examination that includes neurologic status, head, spine, abdomen, and pelvis is completed before starting treatment of the open fracture.
-The wound is covered by a dry sterile dressing and the extremity is splinted.
-Tetanus is updates or tetanus immunoglobin is given if immunization status is uncertain.
-Antibiotics are started.
+Consequently, an examination that includes neurologic status, head, spine, abdomen, and pelvis is completed before starting open fracture treatment.
+A dry sterile dressing covers the wound and the extremity is splinted.
+Tetanus immunization is indicated as dictated by the wound and immunity status.

 Treatment of open fractures is influenced by